 All incoming transfer students will need to take the Writing Proficiency Exam through the Expository Writing Department regardless of whether or not you are bringing in credit for an introductory writing course.
 This exam is offered during transfer orientation each semester.

 Transfer students can also take placement exams for certain departments, including Math and Computer Science that will help indicate which level of coursework you should enroll.
 Some of these placement exams are offered during transfer orientation.

 Foreign language placement exams can also be found through the above link, most of which can be taken online.

 13. How can transfer students get involved on campus?

-The Student Resource Center (SRC) provides many resources to help CONNECT transfer students with the NYU community.
+The Center for Student Life provides many resources to help CONNECT transfer students with the NYU community.